snowcapcyber/PowerShell-for-Penetration-Testing/README.md

 PS C:\>
 ```
+If a machine can not be reached via ICMP ping then Test-Connection will return an error message.
 We can also use the Test-Connection command to map out a network.
 To do this we make use of its TraceRoute functionality
 ```bash
 PS C:\> Test-NetConnection 1.1.1.1 -TraceRoute